 2. William P. Hobby Airport:

-Another significant airport in Houston is William P. Hobby Airport (HOU), which is situated about Eleven miles southeast of the city’s centre.
+Another significant airport in Houston is William P. Hobby Airport (HOU), which is situated about Eleven miles southeast of the city’s center.
 For internal flights, it mostly functions as a regional airport, especially for low-cost airlines.
 However, there are many places to eat and shop at the airport, as well as conveniences like free Wi-Fi, charging stations, and a lactation space for mothers.
 Moreover, Hobby Airport provides simple access to downtown Houston via rental vehicles, cabs, and public transportation such as METRO buses and shuttles.

 Airlines Servicing The Route